murtaza52/mashup/README.md

 ## Configuration

-The configuration options can be specified in the config.clj
+The configuration options are specified in the `config.clj`

-The sample configuration provided with the application is enough to run it out of the box.
+The sample configuration provided with the application is enough to run the app out of the box.

+There are two set of config values that need to be specified.
+The first one being the oauth credentials for twitter and the second the user name for github.
+Both of these values are specified in the included config.cl.j

-To undersatnd more about the application please visit the config.clj section in the documentation.
+To undersatnd more about the configuration options please visit the config.clj section in the [http://murtaza52.github.io/mashup/#mashup.config] [documentation].

 ## Documentation